CytopiaTeam/Cytopia/README.md

 This will configure the build.
 If any dependencies are missing, you will receive an error here.

+On windows, please use
+    git submodule init
+in your repository to download the sdl dependencies.

 If you are using Windows and have manually installed SDL2, you will need to update your PATH environment variable to point to it.

 Note: If you want to change your install directory (per default it's set to ../install) add the definition `-DCMAKE_INSTALL_PREFIX=/foo/bar` to your cmake call.